PressForward/pressforward/notes.md

 	*	Insure that there is a seperate function for javascript instead of wpcron to retrieve feeds x thru y
 	*	Would need option for feedcount and feedscounted.

+	*	Reworking assemble_feed_for_pull
+		+	Instead of fetching the feed through the whole feedlist, it needs to run the whole process, but on a feed by feed basis.
+		+

+	*	Pseudocode:
+`

+`

 -	Build Under Review, Then WP Cron, then start building the custom taxonomy.

 Design